 If you have any requests concerning your personal information or any queries about these practices, please contact firstname.lastname@example.org

 By collecting personal information from you, this allows us to provide you with services and features that will meet your needs.
-We collect certain personal information which you voluntarily provide to us when using our site, subscribing to our products and services, attending our events as well as ensuring we meet our BPA audit requirements.
+We collect certain personal information which you voluntarily provide to us when using our site, subscribing to our products and services and attending our events.

 Data Protection Law says that we are allowed to use your personal information for the following reasons: